Narcissists seek to control, manipulate and ultimately aim to get their own needs met in a variety of ways and by using different techniques.

 All the time a narcissist continues to get a reaction from you, they will continue to do so.
 The moment you can consistently manage yourself and therefore take that away from them, is the moment you alter the dynamic .
 You regain control.

-For more examples and practical ideas about how to manage ‘bait’ and move on from narcissistic abuse and other toxic relationships, please see the new book - Never Again - moving on from narcissistic abuse and toxic relationships.
-Out now as an ebook on Amazon, iTunes, and online book stores.
-Paperback available in stores from July 19.
+For more examples and practical ideas about how to manage ‘bait’ and move on from narcissistic abuse and other toxic relationships, please see the new book - How to Leave a Narcissist...
+For Good Out now on Amazon, iTunes, and online book stores.